Koepel/Fun_with_millis/README.md

  - millis_and_bool.ino
    A boolean variable can be used to do something just once.
 It can also be used to turn something on and off by pressing the same button.
+ - millis_and_finite_state_machine.ino
+   This example sketch combines millis(), boolean variables and a finite state machine.